DieterPrado/AdvancedJava/README.md

 # AdvancedJava
-Repository for the AdvancedJava Platzi Course
+Repository for the Platzi's AdvancedJava ourse